Kitware/simput/documentation/content/docs/model.md

 View menu
 </center>

-To a view can be attached hooks to dynamically massage the data between transitions.
-This allow for instance to copy the dynamic view name into a parameter of a given attribute or expose a set of view data into some external domain so they could be used somewhere else in the input definition.
+Hooks can be attached to a view to dynamically massage the data between transitions.
+This allows, for instance, copying the dynamic view name into a parameter of a given attribute or exposing a set of view data into some external domain so they can be used somewhere else in the input definition.

 ```
 views : {